cfengine/documentation/reference/package_modules.markdown

 replies are expected on its standard output.

-In the examples below we use simple "Here Documents" to show how standard input can be passed to a package module in order to produce the indented output or effect.
+In the examples below we use simple "Here Documents" to show how standard input can be passed to a package module in order to produce the intented output or effect.
 If you don't know about Here Documents, the man page for bash is a good place to read about them.
 During actual execution, the input will come from CFEngine itself.